OnurGumus/onurgumus.github.io/_posts/2020-12-05-How-to-diagnose-dotnet-in-containers.md

 dotnet-counters monitor -p 1
 ```

-You see something like below:
+You see something like below (arrows added by me):

 ```
 Press p to pause, r to resume, q to quit.